Avoid Free Government iPhone Scams in 2025

 Stay Connected, Not Compromised

-Your phone is more than a device for accessing work, health, and family.
-Guard it like your life depends on it—because sometimes, it does.
+Your phone is more than a device for staying connected to work, health, and family.
+Guard it like your life depends on it, because sometimes it does.

 Stay sharp.
 Stay secure.
 And always verify before you apply or recertify.